evadecker/eva-astro-starter/README.md

 # Eva's Astro Starter

-An Astro starter project set up with pnpm, Prettier, ESLint, Stylelint, Husky, and Astro Sitemap, plus sensible VS Code defaults and recommended workspace extensions.
+An Astro starter project set up with pnpm, Prettier, ESLint, Stylelint, autoprefixer, cssnano, Husky, and Astro Sitemap, plus sensible VS Code defaults and recommended workspace extensions.

 ## Getting Started

 1. Click "Use this template" and create a new repository.
 2. In `astro.config.mjs`, update `site` from `https://mysite.com` to your site URL.
 3. In `src/layouts/BaseLayout.astro`, update `siteName` to your site name.
 4. Good to go!
-Build your site with the power of Prettier, ESLint, smartypants, autoprefixer,

 ## What's included